Skip to content

 Flags: - --data-dir: Database directory (required)

-What it does: - Loads all nodes and calculates current decay scores - Identifies nodes with scores below the threshold - Marks archived nodes with properties: - archived: true - archived_at: Timestamp - archived_score: Final decay score
+What it does: - Loads all nodes and calculates current decay scores - Identifies nodes scoring below the threshold - Marks suppressed nodes with suppressed: true and suppressed_at properties - Suppressed nodes are hidden from normal queries but remain in storage

 Example: